dataesr/affiliation-matcher/doc/matcher.md

 <br/>

-Thus, applying the strategy ['grid_city', 'grid_country', 'grid_name'], amounts to returning all the elements of the repository $R$ for which there is both a match on the name, the city and on the country with respect to the query received in input q and C. Using the same example, a single match is appropriate, giving the expected results, with:
+Thus, applying the strategy ['grid_city', 'grid_country', 'grid_name'], amounts to returning all the elements of the repository $R$ for which there is both a match on the name, the city and on the country with respect to the query received in input $q$ and $C$.
+Using the same example, a single match is appropriate, giving the expected results, with:
 <br>

   - 'grid_city': ['Ministry of Higher Education, Research and Innovation, **Paris**, France']